zkytony/robotdev/spot/docs/Functions/Mapping.md

    then by default, the old map will be loaded.
 If you want to overwrite it, you can specify `overwrite_existing:=true` as an argument.

+   Note that the map name should be set as an environment variable, so that it can be accessed by another program.

    It by default uses the two front cameras; you can configure it to use two other cameras.
 If you